fityannugroho/wisely/README.md

 | ---- | --------- | ----- |
 | `latin` | [Basic Latin](https://unicodeplus.com/block/0000) | \u0000 - \u007f |
 | `latin-1` | [Latin-1 Supplement](https://unicodeplus.com/block/0080) | \u0080 - \u00ff |

+## Support This Project

+Give a ⭐️ if this project helped you!

+Also please consider supporting this project by **becoming a sponsor**.
+Your donation will help us to maintain and develop this project and provide you with better support.